-I love that this macaroni and cheese can all be thrown in one skillet and cooks up super quick.
-It also doesn’t contain eggs like many homemade stove top mac n cheese recipes.
+I love that this macaroni and cheese can all be thrown in one skillet and cooks up super quickly.
+It also doesn’t contain eggs like many homemade stovetop mac n cheese recipes.

 Watch me make this easy macaroni and cheese from start to finish!